HedgehogRidingAnOwl/Audit-Tool/README.md

 - The `./manifest.xml` file in the root directory of the project defines the settings and capabilities of the add-in.  <br>You can check whether your manifest file is valid by selecting **Validate Manifest File** option from the Office Add-ins Development Kit.
 - The `./src/taskpane/taskpane.html` file contains the HTML markup for the task pane.
-- The `./src/taskpane/taskpane.css` file contains the CSS that's applied to content in the task pane.
-- The `./src/taskpane/taskpane.js` file contains the Office JavaScript API code that facilitates interaction between the task pane and the Word application.
+- The `./src/taskpane/**/*.jsx` file contains the react code and Office JavaScript API code that facilitates interaction between the task pane and the Word application.

 ## Troubleshooting